Thank you! Your submission has been received!

 According to a recent Deloitte study, 48% of people want to be more sustainable but don’t know how to be.
 Businesses have a huge opportunity to reduce their carbon footprint, to source sustainably and inspire others to follow the movement.
 You can be the one to teach your customers to source seasonally, to reduce their food waste and to limit ingredients with a high carbon footprint.

-The way Klimato does this is by providing customers with carbon labels to put on menus, so that consumers can make more informed decisions.
-We also help customers communicate clearly on their sustainability initiatives and our labels.
-Transparency, genuine concern and real long-term change when it comes to sustainability initiatives is the best way to stand out from your competitors, increase customer loyalty and ultimately sell more climate-friendly dishes.
+The way Klimato does this is by providing customers with climate labels to put on menus, so that consumers can make more informed decisions.
+We also help customers communicate clearly on their sustainability work.
+Transparency, genuine concern and long-term sustainability initiatives is the best way to stand out from your competitors, increase customer loyalty and ultimately sell more climate-friendly dishes.
 A win-win for you and the planet.